Frank B. Wilderson III: Education

-Critical work
+Career

+Writing

 Wilderson has been described as one of the first writers in the tradition of Afro-pessimism.

-In "Grammar and Ghosts: The Performative Limits of African Freedom", Wilderson asserts that the emergence of the nation(ality) is the violent grammar that originates in slavery.
-He writes, "No other place-names depend on such violence.
-No other nouns owe their integrity to this semiotics of death."
-This violence gives way to a mark ("let's face it"), where to be African, to be African American, to be Caribbean, is to be "shaped and comprised by slavery".
-African-descended "peoples", share a history and a violence in every gesture and thus, Wilderson's tracing of history begins with slavery and thus, the violence that configures the "African" does not only misstep in attempting to cohere around a nationality but also fails in attempting a coherence of the identity at all.
+In "Grammar and Ghosts: The Performative Limits of African Freedom", Wilderson asserts that the violent emergence of the nation originates in slavery.
+This violence leads to nationalities that are "shaped and comprised by slavery."
+The African diaspora shares a violent history that configures the African identity and thus fails to cohere in a national identity at all.

-Wilderson's writing has appeared in Social Identities; Social Justice, Les Temps Modernes, O Magazine Konch, Callaloo Obsidian II, and Paris Transcontinental.
+Wilderson's writing has appeared in Social Identities, Social Justice, Les Temps modernes, Konch Magazine, Obsidian II, and Paris Transcontinental.

-His political memoir Incognegro: a Memoir of Exile and Apartheid chronicles his time in Johannesburg when he participated in the African National Congress and worked as a university professor there.
-The book ends after he returned to the US and began his graduate program at UC Berkeley.
-Wilderson describes the complex relationship he had to the US coming back.
-Incognegro won the 2008 American Book Award, and the Zora Neale Hurston/Richard Wright Legacy Award for Creative Non-Fiction, among other awards.
+His political memoir Incognegro: a Memoir of Exile and Apartheid chronicles his time in Johannesburg when he participated in the African National Congress and worked as a university professor.
+Incognegro won the 2008 American Book Award, and the Hurston/Wright Legacy Award for Nonfiction.

+His book Afropessimism was longlisted for the 2020 National Book Award for Nonfiction.

-Dramatist work
+Other work

-Frank B. Wilderson III worked as a dramaturge for Lincoln Center Theater's productions of Zora Neale Hurston and Langston Hughes's Mule Bone and Mbongeni Ngema's Township Fever; and for the Market Theater in Johannesburg's production of George C. Wolfe's The Colored Museum.
+Wilderson worked as a dramaturge for Lincoln Center Theater's productions of Zora Neale Hurston and Langston Hughes's Mule Bone and Mbongeni Ngema's Township Fever; and for the Johannesburg Market Theater's production of George C. Wolfe's The Colored Museum.

 Wilderson III also directed the film Reparations......Now (2005).